Sri Anjaneya temples in Hyderabad

 Sri Anjaneya sends signals

 The men went without creating any harm to the rock.
 The Railway station had come up after that and many other developments came along with that to the Secunderabad but the sacred rock remained as it is.
-Even today one can visit this place in Ghasmandi Rd, Monda Market, very near to Secunderabad railway station.
+Even today one can visit this place in Ghasmandi Rd, Monda Market, near Secunderabad railway station.

 Panchamukhi Hanuman Temple at Ghasmandi Rd near Monda Market